energyquantified/eq-python-client/docs/userguide/terminology.md

 ...
 ```

-Period-based series have two different type of periods:
+Period-based series has two different types of periods:

  * **Period with a value**: Each period has one corresponding value, like in
    the example table above.
  * **Period with a value and a capacity**: Each period has a current value
    and a total installed capacity.
 These types of values appear mostly in
    REMIT data, where the value is the currently available production capacity,
-   while the total installed capacity is also provided for reference.
+   while the total installed capacity is provided for reference.

 ## OHLC

-The end-of-day statistics for financial contracts.
+End-of-day statistics for financial contracts.
 OHLC stands for *open,
 high, low and close*, and is a summary of trades for a day.
 OHLC is typically used to illustrate movements in the price of a financial
 instrument and can be seen in financial charts looking like candlesticks.